Cost of Living in Korea

 We asked people how much they someone comfortably live on in Korea, they wrote:

 "The cost of living in Korea varies depending on the city and lifestyle.
 Generally, the cost of living in Korea is considered to be relatively affordable compared to other developed countries.
 Basic necessities such as food, transportation, and housing are generally quite affordable, while luxury items such as designer clothing and electronics can be more expensive.
-Additionally, the cost of living in Korea is affected by the exchange rate of the Korean won to other currencies," remarked one expat in Korea.
+Additionally, the cost of living in Korea is affected by the exchange rate of the Korean won to other currencies," said one expat in Korea.

 Get Quote